 - Every year, the UK Government increases its Landfill Tax, which is the amount charged per tonne of waste to businesses in order to encourage more sustainable prices.
 You can help reduce your waste management costs by looking for more effective waste disposal methods in your workplace.
 Recycling items such as mobile phones, computer equipment, ink cartridges and packaging can help your bottom line while also helping the environment.

 - Plastic waste remains an ongoing concern for environmental experts.
 In the UK, more than 5 million tonnes of plastic is used each year, with around half coming from packaging.
 Packaging impacts local wildlife and marine life, in addition to generating carbon emissions through its production and disposal.
 Businesses can do a lot to reduce the amount of plastic used, including putting better office waste measures in place.
 Putting more recycling bins in place of general waste disposal can help employees recycle more effectively.
 You can also share details of how they can reduce their use of single-use plastics in the office, to reduce the amount of plastic used overall.

 To improve recycling statistics in the UK and worldwide, businesses can do more to reduce waste disposal and improve their recycling efforts.
 There are some effective solutions to help your business with this, including using a waste baler or compactor to make recycling easier. phs Wastekit can also provide your business with a free waste audit, to help you identify areas where recycling and waste management can be improved.
 Contact phs Wastekit today to see how we can help your business waste less and recycle more.

-To find out how you can reduce your business's waste costs and impact on the environment with a waste baler or compactor, request our Wastesaving Audit or contact phs Wastekit today.
+To find out how you can reduce your business waste costs and lower your impact on the environment by using a waste baler or compactor in your recycling routine, request our Wastesaving Audit or contact phs Wastekit today.